siovene/iovene.com/content/2013-04-25-tracking-problem-finally-fixed-or-so-it-seems.md

 hold on a second it is!

-Multiple experiments with short and long exposures kept giving me conflicting evidence weather the tracking was indeed poor or not.
+Multiple experiments with short and long exposures kept giving me conflicting evidence whether the tracking was indeed poor or not.
 I've had elongated stars with only 10 second subs, or perfect stars with 1800 second subs.

 Last night, at last, I found that the clock in my mount had been running 8